gchq/stroom-docs/content/en/docs/user-guide/security/app-permissions.md

   - permission
   - authorisation
 description: >
-  Assigning application level permssions (such as 'Manage Users') to users or groups.
+  Assigning application level permissions (such as 'Manage Users') to users or groups.
 ---

 {{% todo %}}